Lucy Johns, Teacher of Darkroom Photography and Fine Art Photographer.

 'Wonder.
 Wander.
 Ponder ; 10 Years of Play' at But First Coffee, Harringay, London, September 5th - 30th 2016.

-The Photographs in Wonder Wander Ponder embrace feelings and experiences that we have in youth.
-The photographs are taken in both Great Britain and throughout Europe (including Italy, Greece, France).
-These images evoke feelings of wanderlust and escape, exploring visual metaphors for relationships, sensitivity, longing and joy.
+The Photographs in Wonder Wander Ponder embrace universal feelings and experiences.
+The photographs are taken in Great Britain and throughout Europe (including Italy, Greece, Spain).
+These images evoke feelings of wanderlust and escape, exploring playful visual metaphors for relationships, sensitivity, longing and joy.

 For more information on Lucy's work, to get in touch regarding a commission or price lists, click the link to get in touch or visit the 'contact' page on this website.